MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/expander.md

 ---

 # Expander
 Expander provides a standard interaction for showing more content in a container that pushes adjacent content while expanding and collapsing.
-It is often used when some content is only relevant some of the time (for example to read more information or access additional options for an item).
+It is often used when some grouped content is only relevant some of the time (for example to show additional options that are all related to an overall item).

 An Expander cannot be light dismissed and is independent of the contents inside it, including controls.